-And that's exciting, not only for comic book fans who want to see alternate versions of their favourite heroes, but also for casual viewers.
-By splintering off from the main line movies, these projects might finally have a little room to breathe and stand on their own merits rather than as incomplete parts of a 'world-building' puzzle.
+And that's exciting, not only for comic book fans who want to see alternate versions of their favorite heroes but also for casual viewers.
+By splintering off from the mainline movies, these projects might finally have a little room to breathe and stand on their own merits rather than as incomplete parts of a 'world-building' puzzle.

-The move by Warner Brothers to make standalone side movies suggests that they've finally given up trying to wrap everything up in a neat bow and are instead letting these titles be messy by going off-brand.
-And it's about time.
+The move by Warner Brothers to make stand-alone side movies suggests that they've finally given up trying to wrap everything up in a neat bow and are instead letting these titles be messy by going off-brand; it's about time.

-As rumours and speculation start to surround the casting of the new Joker, I'm much more interested in the other one-off films we might look forward to.
+As rumors and speculation start to surround the casting of the new Joker, I'm much more interested in the other one-off films we might look forward to.

 There's a long history of superhero names to play with here.
 The big three obviously stand out: Superman, Batman, and Wonder Woman, who have each already had their canonical debuts in the lead-up to this year's Justice League.

 With the enormous success of Wonder Woman this summer, it seems audiences would probably shell out good money to see the Amazon princess kick more ass than the current sequel schedule can allow.
 New directors and actors could be brought in to offer fresh, diverse takes on the heroine.
 For my money, Laverne Cox would be perfect in the role, but ex-MMA fighter Gina Carano is a close second.

 Exploring the politics on the Amazon paradise island of Themyscira would be great, especially if Wonder Woman returned with technology or news of the outside world.
 She was also a lot of fun working in disguise in the latest film, so maybe a present-day spy film would be in order.
 If Steven Soderbergh stays out of retirement, maybe he could go back to the aesthetic of his criminally underrated Haywire.